ear7up/Segfault/readme.md

 You also need to be careful.
 Do not overflow or underflow the stack.
 Good Luck.

+Installation
+    Segfault requires PyGame, which can be found at http://www.pygame.org/download.shtml To run Segfault, run control.py with Python 2.7

 How to Play:

 * Cycles